Legacy-Visuals-Project/Animatium/README.md

     - Description: Changes the cape model movement to be how it used to be in <=1.8?
 Currently broken and doesn't work properly.
     - Type: BOOLEAN

-## Sky

-- [X] oldBlueVoidSky
+- [X] removeSmoothSneaking
-    - Description: Brings back the forgotten blue void part of the sky.
-(Fixes MC-257056)
+    - Description: Removes the smooth sneaking camera animation, making it like it was in 1.8-1.12.2.
     - Type: BOOLEAN
-- [X] oldSkyHorizonHeight
+- [X] oldSneakAnimationInterpolation
-    - Description: Changes the horizon height to how it was in <=1.16.5.
+    - Description: Brings back the <=1.7.x sneaking camera animation interpolation.
     - Type: BOOLEAN
+- [X] oldSneakEyeHeight
+    - Description: Changes the sneak eye height to be as it was <=1.13.2.
+    - Type: BOOLEAN
+- [X] fixSneakingFeetPosition
+    - Description: Fixes the sneaking model offset to be like <=1.11.x.
+    - Type: BOOLEAN
+- [X] oldSneakingFeetPosition
+    - Description: Fixes the sneaking model offset to be like <1.14?
+    - Type: BOOLEAN
-- [X] oldCloudHeight
+- [X] syncPlayerModelWithEyeHeight
-    - Description: Changes the cloud height back to 128 like in <=1.16.5.
+    - Description: Synchronizes the player model to the eye height like in <=1.7.x.
+    - Type: BOOLEAN
+- [X] sneakAnimationWhileFlying
+    - Description: Shows the sneaking animation in third-person whilst flying down like in <=1.13.x.
     - Type: BOOLEAN

 ## 📷 Screen